Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/02_declarations.rst

 Then both functions would end up calling each other endlessly.
 Potential outcomes are:

-- Value reaches end of signed integer range, which is undefined behavior (only unsigned numbers have well-defined overflow).
+- Value reaches end of signed integer range which is undefined behavior (only unsigned numbers have well-defined overflow).
-- Function call stack exhausts stack memory space, which is undefined behavior.
+- Function call stack exhausts stack memory space which causes stack overflow which is undefined behavior.

-..
-TODO function call stack when?

 :cch:`(void)` declarations
 ##########################